oktadev/okta-blog/README.md

 - For directories and filenames, surround with back ticks (e.g. `filename.txt` or `/src/component/dummy.file`)
 - For code snippets that are only a few words.
 Inline back ticks (e.g. Run `npm install` from the command line)
-- For button or link names surround with two asterisks (e.g. Then click **Done**
+- For button or link names surround with two asterisks (e.g. Then click **Done**)
 - When adding function names inline, add the parentheses and back ticks (e.g. This calls the `render()` method)
 - http://localhost links should be wrapped in back ticks (e.g. `http://localhost:3000`)
-- Links that start will developer.okta.com should be relative (e.g. instead of `https://developer.okta.com/docs/whatever.html`, just use `/docs/whatever.html`)
+- Links that start with developer.okta.com should be relative (e.g. instead of `https://developer.okta.com/docs/whatever.html`, just use `/docs/whatever.html`)
 - Code with {{ variable }} needs a "raw" wrapper.
 For example:

 <pre>